Learn-Together-Pro/ComputerScience/statistics/concepts.md

 - X̄ and Ȳ are the means of X and Y, respectively.
 - n is the number of data points.

-## Correlation

-Correlation is a statistical measure that describes the strength and direction of a linear relationship between two variables.

-It is a standardized form of covariance that ranges from -1 to 1.

-- **Positive Correlation**: Indicates that as one variable increases, the other variable also increases.
-- **Negative Correlation**: Indicates that as one variable increases, the other variable decreases.
-- **Zero Correlation**: Suggests no linear relationship between the variables.

-The Pearson correlation coefficient between two variables X and Y can be expressed in terms of covariance and variance:

-r = Cov(X, Y) / √(Var(X) * Var(Y))

-Where:
-- Cov(X, Y) is the covariance between X and Y.
-- Var(X) is the variance of X.
-- Var(Y) is the variance of Y.

 ## Expected Value

 The expected value is a fundamental concept in probability and statistics that represents the average or mean value of a random variable over a large number of trials.